NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     </figcaption>
 </figure>

-Note that partial hydration shines in larger applications.
-In a small application like the demo Movies App, the fully hydrated [SolidStart version](https://solid-movies.app/) is smaller than both the partial hydrated [Astro+Alpine](https://astro-movies-app.netlify.app/) and [NextJS](https://movies.sst.dev) versions.
-This is due to SolidStart being more lightweight compared to Alpine and NextJS, and to the fact that the app itself isn't big enough for code size savings from partial hydration to outweigh the overhead of larger frameworks.
+Note that partial hydration excels in larger applications.
+In a small application like the demo [Movies App](https://movies-app.zaps.dev/), the fully hydrated [SolidStart version](https://solid-movies.app/) is smaller than both the partially hydrated [Astro+Alpine](https://astro-movies-app.netlify.app/) and [NextJS](https://movies.sst.dev) versions.
+This is due to SolidStart being more lightweight compared to Alpine and Next.js, as well as the fact that the app itself isn't large enough for the code size savings from partial hydration to outweigh the overhead of larger frameworks.

 <figure id="figure-movies-app">
     <table>